Shared posts

 The equinoxes and solstices happen because Earth tilts on its axis by 23 1/2 degrees.
 Because of the Earth’s tilt, the Northern and Southern Hemispheres trade places in receiving the sun’s light and warmth most directly.
 The solstices indicate our greatest (or least) tilt toward the sun, in either hemisphere.
 The equinoxes fall midway between the solstices.

+Earth’s two hemispheres receive the sun’s rays about equally around equinox time.
 But Earth never stops moving in orbit around the sun.
-And these days of approximately equal sunlight and night will change quickly, as we move toward the December solstice.
+And these days of approximately equal daylight and night will change quickly as we move toward the December solstice.
+Maybe you’ve noticed that?
+The length of daylight changes more quickly from day to day around the equinoxes than around the time of the solstices.

 A good day to find due east and due west